jornada-im/jerald/inst/template/methods.210000000.md

 ## Data collection

-It came from R's mtcars dataset.
+You can replace these with something for your dataset.
+For the template example the data came from R's mtcars dataset.

 ## QA/QC